MichaelWaruiru/Group43-Final-Project/README.md

-# Group43-Final-Project: Plant Disease Detection Web App 🌿
+# Group43-Final-Project: Plant Disease Detector Web App 🌿

 A full-stack deep learning web application to detect plant leaf diseases for Pepper, Tomato, and Potato using the PlantVillage dataset.